DreamingRaven/nemesyst/README.md

 recommender system techniques.
 This recommender system is evaluated by the common method of rating prediction via mean absolute error (MEA).

+This recommender system currentley predicts using the [MovieLense 20M](https://grouplens.org/datasets/movielens/20m/), and [Netflix (2007)](https://www.kaggle.com/netflix-inc/netflix-prize-data) datasets.
+In future this recommender system (minus certain data specific steps) will have functionality with databases, specifically mongoDB.

 Quick references
 * [Keystone Paper](https://arxiv.org/pdf/1707.07435.pdf) -
 Deep Learning based Recommender System: A Survey and New Perspectives [sic]